 See Exhibit - Supplemental Fire Department Resources.
 This section applies to retirees hired by local fire departments.
 Currently, this does not apply in Alaska.

-- 51. Mutual Sharing of Information - a.
-Alaska Fire Information Websites b.
-GIS Protocols
+51. Mutual Sharing of Information

+a.
+Alaska Fire Information Websites

 AFS hosts and maintains the AICC website at http://fire.ak.blm.gov/.
 This is also a portal to the AFS website.